 As more and more companies release active noise cancelling true wireless earbuds, it can be challenging to find the best pair for you.
-Hopefully we can help out by comparing two of the latest releases: the Sennheiser MOMENTUM True Wireless 2 and the Bose QuietComfort Earbuds.
+Hopefully, we can help out by comparing two of these big releases: the Sennheiser MOMENTUM True Wireless 2 and the Bose QuietComfort Earbuds.

-The Sennheiser MOMENTUM True Wireless 2 have a pretty traditional true wireless earbud look, but they are a bit bulky.
+The Sennheiser MOMENTUM True Wireless 2 has a pretty traditional true wireless earbud look, but it’s a bit bulky.
 The earbuds stick out of most people’s ears, which is not only a bit funny looking, but also less stable.
 The case itself is pretty large and likely won’t fit into those ridiculously small pockets on women’s jeans.
 The earbuds do have an IPX4 rating, so if you’re able to get a good fit with them, they’ll be fine for your workouts.

 Related: Best true wireless earbuds